Slow-Cooker Braised Moose

 4. Step 4:

-Pour vegetable oil into the bowl of the slow cooker, lay out the meat.
+Pour the vegetable oil into the slow cooker bowl and add the meat.

 5. Step 5:

-Turn on the "Frying" mode on the slow cooker (or another one suitable for frying, depending on your model) and cook the meat, stirring occasionally, for 15 minutes.
+Set the slow cooker to the "Fry" setting (or whatever setting suits frying on your model) and cook the meat, stirring now and then, for 15 minutes.

 6. Step 6: